 What to look for?

-Timing of the year
+Timing during the year

 A preventive Ash tree spraying is the only way to be sure your tree will not become infested.
 For the tree spraying to work, timing is extremely important.
-We recommend you spray in April and May when the ash borer is flying before it can drop its larvae in the trunk.
-Once the larvae bore into the trunk, they are nearly impossible to reach with a contact spray.
+We recommend you spray in April and May when the ash borer is flying – before it can drop its larvae in the trunk.
+Once the larvae bore into the trunk, they’re nearly impossible to reach with a contact spray.